ppKrauss/dataset_licenses/README.md

 ### Implied licenses

-The [implied license](https://en.wikipedia.org/wiki/Implied_license) is a general problem of license-document indexation, because we must to *point the documents license ID*, but have no idea about (exactly) what is the license.
-The "licence inference process" in general is time consuming, and oficial analysis have a cost...
+The [implied license](https://en.wikipedia.org/wiki/Implied_license) is a general problem of license-document indexation, because we must to *point the document's license ID*, but have no idea about (exactly) what is the license.
+The "license inference process" in general is time consuming, and oficial analysis have a cost...
 So we can retain a report with this oficial interpretation (or a community endorsement of the report) of document's context and its implied license.
 For relevant and big document repositories, like law (ex.
-[N-Lex](http://eur-lex.europa.eu/n-lex/) or [UK-legislation](http://www.legislation.gov.uk/browse)), one report is valid to full repository.
+[LexML](http://projeto.lexml.gov.br/documentacao/resumo-em-ingles) or  a [N-Lex country](http://eur-lex.europa.eu/n-lex/)), one report is valid to the full repository.

 As solution, the report describing a implicit license need not be exact: some aggregation level can be used to express the license, that is, is sufficient to indicate the license's *family* (as defined by [okfn/licenses/issues/54](https://github.com/okfn/licenses/issues/54)).